Operation Attleboro: Background

-The 196th Brigade, a relatively green unit, had arrived in South Vietnam less than two months earlier, on 14 August 1966.
-The brigade deployed immediately to Tây Ninh, coming under the operational control of the Major General Frederick C. Weyand's 25th Infantry Division.
+The 196th Light Infantry Brigade, a relatively green unit, along with the Philippine Civic Action Group (PHILCAG) had arrived in South Vietnam less than two months earlier, on 14 August and September 15, 1966 respectively.
+Both units deployed immediately to Tây Ninh, coming under the operational control of the Major General Frederick C. Weyand's 25th Infantry Division.
 Shortly afterwards Brigadier General Edward H. de Saussure assumed command of the Brigade.
 De Saussure was considered by many a superb staff officer and an authority on missiles, but he had no experience commanding infantry.
 He did have proven ability with artillery units and before joining the 196th had served fifteen months as the assistant division commander for support in the 25th Division, four months of that time in Vietnam.